Iamrealganu/Responsive-CandleCreeper/README.md

 # Responsive CandleCreeper 🎃

-- Responsive Halloween Website Using HTML, CSS & JavaScript.
+- Responsive CandleCreeper Using HTML, CSS & JavaScript.
 - Contains animations when scrolling.
 - It has three color designs (green, red and black)
 - Smooth scrolling in each section.